dotnet/Docker.DotNet/README.md

 DockerClient client = new DockerClientConfiguration(new Uri("http://ubuntu-docker.cloudapp.net:4243"))
      .CreateClient();
 ```
-or to connect to your local [Docker for Windows](https://docs.docker.com/docker-for-windows/) deamon using named pipes:
+or to connect to your local [Docker for Windows](https://docs.docker.com/docker-for-windows/) daemon using named pipes:

 ```csharp
 using Docker.DotNet;